kbm9696/MoralisSDK/README.md

 # MoralisSDK
 ## Problem
-1. Data analytics and Data related projects for web3 protocols increasing day by day but lack of sdk//wrapper//easy to use apis available for web3 protocols in python language.
+1. Data analytics and Data related projects for web3 protocols increasing day by day but lack of sdk//wrapper//easy to use functions available for protocols in python language.

 2. No easy to use tools on python for NFTStorage // web3storage // pinata // MoralisIPFS.

 ## Solution

-  ***MoralisSDK**
-  MoralisSdk is a DATA DEVELOPER TOOLING
+  ***MoralisSDK** is a DATA DEVELOPER TOOLING

-1. It provide a easy to integrate methods to get the web3 protocols data very quickly with the help of Moralis.
+1. It provide a easy to integrate methods to get the datas very quickly with the help of Moralis.

 2. Simple function's for NFTSTORAGE,WEB3STORAGE,PINATA upload and download options in python.

 3. It provide chainlink analytics data via simple function call with the help of Moralis.

-## Introduction
-A simple Python sdk that foucus on moralis apis,IPFS(NFTSTORAGE,WEB3STORAGE,PINATA,MORALIS_IPFS)and chainlink analytics data with the help of moralis.
-Just simple function call to get the data that used for data analytics and data projects.

 ## Moralis
 Use requires a Molaris API key which is currently available with the free Molaris service tier.